 What Is a Peer Support Worker?

 A peer support worker approaches the relationship from an entirely different angle.
-They’re someone you automatically view as an equal, and you know unequivocally that they understand what you’re going through.
-They share all the wisdom and experience that helped them to regain control over their symptoms and get where they are today.
+They are someone you automatically view as an equal, and you know unequivocally that they understand what you are going through.
+They share all the wisdom and experience that helped them to regain control over their drug and alcohol abuse symptoms to get where they are today.